JavaOnAutobahn/spring-petclinic/readme.md

 * To produce nicely looking diagrams, install GraphViz ([download](https://www.graphviz.org/download/))

 # Installing and getting to know the sample application
-Hint: Preferable, you use the Git bash command line or any Unix-like shell for these tasks.
+_Hint: Preferable, you use the Git bash command line or any Unix-like shell for these tasks._

-For our use case, we take an sample application of the Spring Framework.
-Basica
+For our use case, we take the sample application `petclinic` of the Spring Framework to demonstrate the usage if jQAssistant and Neo4J.
+The creator of jQAssistant already put almost everything in place.
+This version just adds some bad code to have something to analyze.

+The sample application itself is a simple demo for organizing visits of pet owners to vets in a clinic.

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here on SpeakerDeck</a>